- Blog

 In this situation, there are a few factors to consider:

-• Where calculating holiday pay for someone who’s been off sick, you can work backwards (but no further than 104 weeks) and use remuneration figures for a maximum of 52 working weeks.
+When calculating holiday pay for someone who’s been off sick, you can work backwards (but no further than 104 weeks) and use remuneration figures for a maximum of 52 working weeks.

-• For new joiners the last 52 weeks, there may not be enough data for a full 52-week average calculation.
+For new joiners the last 52 weeks, there may not be enough data for a full 52-week average calculation.
 In this case, you can pro rata their holiday entitlement.
 So, for example, if they’ve worked 20 weeks, work out their average pay over those 20 weeks.

 Fixed hours, but irregular pay

 In other words, you should only really be including ‘regular’ overtime as part of your calculations that’s been paid out the last 52 weeks.
 Overtime once every few months or so, doesn’t really count, but when it’s on a regular, almost monthly basis, then it does.
-As an employer, it can be tricky to draw a line in the sand, so it’s important that you use your judgement here to figure out what’s ‘reflective’ of that employee's situation.
+As an employer, it can be tricky to draw a line in the sand, so it’s important that you use your judgment here to figure out what’s ‘reflective’ of that employee's situation.

 As with the other examples in this list, you’d add up that employee’s remuneration over the last 52 weeks, including any regular overtime, bonuses or commissions and divide that by 52 to work out their ‘normal’ weekly pay.